 - Getting to the final destination on time

 - Vehicles arriving at stops and stations at the expected time

 - Having a smooth trip without any delays or surprises

 - Having a short wait time

 - Being able to pay quickly

-- Going somewhere, short on time (e.g. work, school, appointments, events, airport, etc.) - Timing arrival at the stop or station with the vehicle arrival time ride for travel to school1
+- Going somewhere, short on time (e.g. work, school, appointments, events, airport, etc.) - Timing arrival at the stop or station with the vehicle arrival time ride for travel to work1 ride for travel to school1